IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ### Ambient Mode

 In Ambient Mode, the SoundBytes Custom will continuously play the sound files in random order.
-When triggered, by any input, the volume will be unmuted allowing the sound to play through the speaker.
-After the trigger goes away, the volume will be muted.
+When triggered by any input (all four trigger inputs behave the same in Ambient Mode) the volume will be unmuted with a brief fade in, allowing the sound to play through the speaker.
+After the trigger goes away, the volume will be muted with a brief fade out.

 Even while muted, the sound files continue to play internally, even though no sound is emitted by the speaker.
 This provides a level of inherent randomization to the sound once the module is triggered.

+!!! note "Continuous Play"
+    If you want the sound to play continuously anytime the SoundBytes Custom is powered, then simply connect one of the trigger inputs to the G (GND) terminal with a wire.

 To configure Ambient Mode, a folder named **ambient** should be present in the root directory of the microSD card.
-The sounds in this folder will be played randomly.
+The sounds in this folder will be played in a random order.

-!!! note "Please Note"
-    If a folder named **ambient** is found on the microSD card, then Ambient Mode will be selected.
-This takes precedence over any other mode of operation below, regardless if any other folders are present on the microSD card.
-All four trigger inputs will behave the same in Ambient Mode.
+Whenever a folder named **ambient** is found on the microSD card and valid files are present within it, Ambient Mode will be selected regardless of any other folders or files present on the card.
+This means Ambient Mode takes precedence over the other modes of operation below.

 ### Triggered Mode